 Chinese mainland reports 3 new locally transmitted COVID-19 cases

-Also newly reported were 19 imported cases, of which six were reported in Shanghai, five each in Guangdong and Yunnan, two in Sichuan, and one in Shaanxi.
+Also reported were 20 imported cases, of which eight were reported in Yunnan, four in Shanghai, three each in Guangdong and Chongqing, and one each in Liaoning and Fujian.

-The total number of confirmed COVID-19 cases on the mainland had reached 91,869, including 429 patients still receiving treatment, six of whom were in severe condition.
+The total number of confirmed COVID-19 cases on the mainland had reached 91,892, including 418 patients still receiving treatment, five of whom were in severe condition.

-A total of 14 asymptomatic cases were newly reported, all arriving from outside the mainland.
-There were a total of 443 asymptomatic cases, of whom 437 were imported, under medical observation on Sunday.
+A total of 25 asymptomatic cases were newly reported, with two locally transmitted ones reported in Yunnan.
+There were a total of 446 asymptomatic cases under medical observation on Monday, of whom 438 were imported.

 Photos